dstackai/dstack/README.md

 ## What is dstack?

-`dstack` is an open-source tool that automates ML workflows, enabling effective management on any cloud platform.
+`dstack` is an open-source tool that makes it very easy to run ML workflows, provision infrastructure, create dev environments, run apps, manage data, and track compute.

-It empowers your team to prepare data, train, and fine-tune models using their preferred frameworks and dev environments without spending time on engineering and infrastructure.
+Ideal for processing data, training and fine-tuning models, running apps, and everything
+                    in between the ML development process.

 ## Install the CLI